 Mattresses, blankets (or duvets) and pillows are provided in all grades of accommodation but each member MUST carry and use a sheet sleeping bag with pillow pocket.
 In some huts you will find that the blankets have the word Fußende (= foot end) embroidered at one end; it is usually a good idea to keep this end as far away from your nose as possible!

-Mountain boots are generally not worn inside huts and are removed on arrival.
-If you are lucky you might find that some light hut shoes of doubful cleanliness are available for your use, but many hut users prefer to carry their own light weight hut slippers.
+Mountain boots are generally not worn inside huts beyond the ‘day visitors’ areas and should be removed before going to the sleeping areas.
+If you are lucky you might find that some light hut shoes of doubtful cleanliness are available for your use, but many hut users prefer to carry their own light weight hut slippers.
 The alternative is stockinged feet.
+It is probably not a good idea to leave your own hut shoes on the ‘public’ boot rack when you go outside!

 Reciprocal Rights in other European Huts